Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/README.md

-**Breaking the Unbreakable: Analyzing Arkose Labs' CAPTCHA Resilience in iOS Apps**
+**Breaking the Unbreakable: A Practical Analysis of Arkose Labs' CAPTCHA Resilience via Orchestrated Visual Relay on iOS**

 **Author:** Neverlow512